Skip to Content

 How do you seal chalk paint on glass jars?

-If you aren’t decoupaging, you can still use Mod Podge.
-But you can also use clear wax made for chalk paint, or a clear spray or brush on finish like Minwax polycrylic.
+You don’t have to seal chalk paint on mason jars, but you can with your good old friend Mod Podge!
+Tou can also use clear wax made for chalk paint, or a clear spray or brush on finish like Minwax polycrylic.
 Just keep in mind that the finish of the sealer will be the finish of the final project.

 How do you distress chalk paint on mason jars?